-- Reach out to members of the public who may feeling the effects of COVID-19 service cuts.
+- Reach out to members of the public who may be feeling the effects of COVID-19 service cuts.
 By showing that we care and are involved in the community, we put a public face to our work.

 - This lays the groundwork for strong local coalitions and builds the alliances we need to defend public services.

 If you spot a warning sign of privatization, or an opportunity to contract in work, spread the word.
-Talk to your steward, anti-privatization committee and your local executive.
+Talk to your steward, anti-privatization committee and local executive.
 Make sure your CUPE staff representative knows what’s going on.
 They’ll help you assess the threat and connect you with other staff in education, communications and research to develop a plan.